frida/frida-website/_i18n/en/_docs/stalker.md

 `LR'` is now stored in the stack instead of `LR`, valid return addresses cannot be forged without the key.

-FRIDA needs to take this into account also when generating code.
+Frida needs to take this into account also when generating code.
 When reading pointers from registers used by the application (e.g. to determine the destination of an indirect branch or return), it is necessary to strip these pointer authentication codes from the address before it is used.
 This is